-Building your traveling with dogs checklist
+Building your travel checklist

-- How many dogs are you traveling with?
+- How many dogs you are traveling with.

 - Food and water: Canned or dehydrated food?
 Do you need kibble?
 Bowls for water and food are important.
 Will you need to bring bottles of water so your dog can stay hydrated while traveling?
 Measuring cups?
 Stirring spoons?

 - Transportation: If you’re traveling by air or train, your dog may need to be in a hard-sided crate.
 Check the carrier’s requirements in advance.
 Even in a car, it’s important to restrain your dog to avoid injury in an accident.

 - Bedding: A familiar nest or bed helps a dog feel safer and more secure.